 Christmas sucks.
 You may wonder how any sensible person dislikes a season that's devoted to peace on Earth and goodwill toward men.
 You might be surprised to learn that there's a huge underground of people who all agree that they should just cancel Christmas.
-Here are the eight reasons many people hate Christmas.
+Here are the seven reasons many people hate Christmas.

 1. Tons of Christmas Waste